🔼The name Hushim: Summary

-The name Hushim comes from the root group חוש (hush I & II):
+The name Hushim comes from the root group חוש (hush):

-The name Hushim is a plural form of a noun that either has to do with hurrying, or with enjoyment or worry.
+The name Hushim is a plural form of a noun that has to do with hurrying, or being easily moved.
 That a name for a singular person would express a plurality is curious but not beyond understandable.
-The related name Thahash has probably to do with some water-dwelling creature, and perhaps the hushim were also some kind of creatures or a phenomenon, that could be experienced as a single entity.
+The related name Thahash has probably to do with some water-dwelling creature, and perhaps the hushim were also some kind of creature or phenomenon that could be experienced as a single entity.
 Think of our words herd and swarm, or even the name Elohim, which also is a plural used singular.